hiteshsantwani/Luma_Health/Readme.md

 npm install doctorappointmentscheduler

+# Postman Test Cases are included in this repo under Postman directory

 ### Technical and Functional Design is mentioned and expanded on the Readme.

 The solution for this library is punlished on public npm repo.